There is a lot of advice on student loans. One of the pieces of advice we often times hear is to pay off the interest before it is capitalized.

 I often times hear new grads complain about the interest they owe being capitalized.
 They get frustrated because they are told capitalized interest is bad.
 Therefore, they want to avoid it from happening.

-Going back to misconception #1, people often times hear capitalized interest is bad and that they should get rid of it.
+Going back to misconception #1, people often times hear capitalized and/or accrued interest is bad and that they should get rid of it.

 If you are doing a loan forgiveness strategy then you don’t want to pay anything extra towards your loans.
 Why reduce the accrued interest when you are trying to get your loans forgiven?
 It makes no since to do so.

-Why is this bad?
+Why blindly paying off accrued interest is bad?

 For example, you owe $10,000.
 Let’s say you have one loan of $8,000 with a 5% rate and the other loans is $2,000 at a 1% rate.
 Total you have $1,000 in accrued interest.

 That means $800 of the accrued interest will be assigned to the $8,000 loan, and $200 to the $2,000.

 For example, put the full $1,000 to the $800 of interest and the remaining $200 to reduce how much you owe on the 5% loan.

 What is accrued interest vs capitalized interest?